gertvv/gemtc/mtc-gui/README.md

 The MTC models can also be estimated by GeMTC GUI itself, using the YADAS implementation of MCMC for Java.

-Several flavours of GeMTC are available:

-  * A graphical user interface (GUI) application with built-in data management and model generation capabilities.
-The generated models can be run using JAGS or BUGS, or by GeMTC GUI itself.

-  * An R package that combines the GeMTC library and JAGS to provide full analysis capabilities (EXPERIMENTAL).

-  * A Java library  that can also run the MTC models using the YADAS pure Java MCMC package.
-This option is used by [ADDIS][2] to perform network meta-analysis.

 Several example XML files are provided with the GeMTC distribution to demonstrate the capabilities of the library.
 All examples were taken from published network meta-analyses, and the references to the original